 We’re all familiar with some of the most-common SaaS metrics, and why they matter.
-Customer of customer acquisition (CoCA) must be lower than average customer lifetime value (LTV), or your business can’t survive over the long run.
+Cost of customer acquisition (CAC) must be lower than average customer lifetime value (LTV), or your business can’t survive over the long run.
 However, subscription business consultant and thought leader Lincoln Murphy recently suggested another metric known as common conversion activities (CCA), which could dramatically affect the way SaaS providers budget their time and staff.

 What is Common Conversion Activities?